commoncrawl/cc-pyspark/README.md

   - run a SQL query and [export the result as a table](./cc_index_export.py)

   - select WARC records by a SQL query, parse the HTML, extract the text and [count words](./cc_index_word_count.py).
 Alternatively, the first step (query the columnar index) can be executed using Amazon Athena.
-The resulting CSV listing the records is then passed via `--csv` to the Spark job.
+The list of WARC record coordinates (CSV or a table created by a CTAS statement) is then passed via `--csv` or `--input_table_format`) to the Spark job.

 Further information about the examples and available options is shown via the [command-line option](#command-line-options) `--help`.